fr33k3v1n0/The-Art-of-PWN/shellcoding/shellcode0x00.md

 ```

-#NB : don't worry if you don't know how this code your, in the  following articles, we will learn all of them
+#NB : don't worry if you don't know how this code work, in the  following articles, we will learn all of them

 2 - # compile your shellcode:
 cmd: ``gcc -nostdlib --static -o shell_elf shellcode.s``